mattvenn/piffin/reaction_timer/lesson-6.md

 # Reaction Timer part 2

-Last time we made a good start on the software.
-In the final lesson we'll finish the software, build the hardware and see who's got the fastest reactions!
+Last time they made a good start on the software.
+In the final lesson they'll finish the software, build the hardware and see who's got the fastest reactions!

 # Learning objectives

 Students will learn:

-* We can build useful applications with Python and some electronics,
+* They can build useful applications with Python and some electronics,
 * Who has the fastest reactions!

 # Resources